Anto-Jerin/Finance-and-Sales-Analytics-of-Electronics-Manufacturer/README.md

 #### Business Problems

 The company faces a serious issue in making informed, data driven decisions.
-Numerous Excel files are scattered across multiple departments, making it impossible
+Numerous Excel files are scattered across multiple departments (finance, slaes), making it impossible
   -  to avoid Conflicting numbers in meetings
   -  to do seamless cross-departmental analysis
   -  to implement access control